dominicfallows/dagster-ml-multi-code-location-template/README.md

 # Dagster ML Multi-Code-Location Template

-> **This repository is a GitHub Template for building modular, production-grade ML/data pipelines with [Dagster](https://dagster.io) using a multi-code-location architecture.**
+**This repository is a GitHub Template for building modular, production-grade ML/data pipelines with [Dagster](https://dagster.io) using a multi-code-location architecture.**

->
+- **Mono-repo default:** This template assumes a mono-repo structure, but you can adapt it for a multi-repo setup (see below)
-> - **Mono-repo default:** This template assumes a mono-repo structure, but you can adapt it for a multi-repo setup (see below)
+- **To use:** Click "Use this template" on GitHub, then customize code location names, project name, and assets as needed

-> - **To use:** Click "Use this template" on GitHub, then customize code location names, project name, and assets as needed
+> **Note:** this is a work-in-progress template as I learn the Dagster framework.
+I've open-sourced this to gain feedback.
+Please feel free to create Issues and Pull Requests to improve this template.
+Thank you.

 ## Table of Contents